 For starters, your real estate broker’s commission and all moving expenses may be 100% deductible from any future income earned in your new location.

-Consult your accountant on how to apply to an owner occupant his income property.
+Consult your accountant to know how to apply regarding an owner occupant income property.

 According to federal and provincial tax laws, when a person moves to a new property because he is or will be employed in the new community or will be launching a business there, all eligible moving costs are tax-deductible.
 This is true as long as the new property brings him at least 40 km closer to his full-time or parttime employment.

-The Home Buyers’ Plan (HBP) is a government program which allows first-time owner buyers like you to gain financial autonomy.
-You can become happy owners while at the same time building a retirement fund within a Registered Retirement Savings Plan (RRSP).
-A double advantage!
+The Home Buyers' Plan (HBP) is a government program which allows first-time home buyers like you to gain financial autonomy.
+You can become happy homeowners while at the same time building a retirement fund within a Registered Retirement Savings Plan (RRSP).

-And what’s more, while you’re fulfilling your dream of owning a property, you’ll also be getting income tax refunds worth thousands of dollars.
-For spouses who work, these refunds can be between $10,000 and $21,000, which is quite sufficient to purchase your first property.
-The HBP allows each taxpayer to withdraw up to $20,000, tax-free, from their Registered Retirement Savings Plan (RRSP) to purchase a property.
+Of course!
+And what's more, while you're fulfilling your dream of owning a home, you'll also be getting income tax refunds worth thousands of dollars.
+For spouses who work, these refunds can be between $14,250 and $24,100, which is quite sufficient to purchase your first home.
+The HBP allows each taxpayer to withdraw up to $25,000, tax-free, from their Registered Retirement Savings Plan (RRSP) to purchase a home.

 Please, consult your accountant or mortgage broker.